ultimate271/notes/martin/storm02Jaime01.md

 commanded to bring you back alive if possible.
 Bowmen."
 He signaled them on.
 "Notch.
 Draw Loo-"

+### Brienne looses boulders which damage and sink the galley
 The range was less than twenty yards.
 The archers could scarcely have missed, but as they pulled on their longbows a rain of pebbles cascaded down around them.
 Small stones rattled on their deck, bounced off their helms, and made